 Paulus is a visiting tutor at many specialist textile venues.
 Though based in the UK, her masterclasses are in demand worldwide.
 She is an exhibiting member of the 62 Group of textile artists and is on the Crafts Councils Selected Index of Makers.

-On this first day we will be going through the learning objectives and what you will be achieving over the next 4 days.
-Galdys will introduce you to the felting process across a variety of demonstrations.
-After lunch you will gain an understanding of basic samples: wool breeds, colour blending, shrinkage.
-After a group supper you will have untutored studio time or you can use the time for self reflection, relaxation, or enjoy the extensive grounds here at Clayhill.
+On this first morning we will be going through the learning objectives and your individual hopes and aims for the next 4 days and Gladys will introduce you to some of the basic felt making processes through various samples and demonstrations.
+After lunch we will start to explore some wool breeds characteristics, colour blending, and shrinkage through guided exercises.
+After a group supper there will be untutored studio time for those who wish to continue their sample exercises, or you can use the time for self reflection, relaxation, or enjoy the extensive grounds here at Clayhill.

-We will start the second day with an optional group walk of the grounds then head into group work where we will be experimental with texture & surfaces: pre-felts, stitch, natural fibres.
-After Lunch you will be developing resist samples and have the opportunity for 1-2-1 consultations with Galdys to explore possible lines of inquiry for your work.
-The rest of the afternoon and evening will be untutored and you will have optional studio timeor you can use the time for self reflection, relaxation, or sketch out ideas for the following two days
+We will start the second day with an optional group walk of the grounds, then head into the studio for some experimental guided work with texture & surfaces through pre-felts, stitch and incorporating other natural fibres.
+After lunch you will develop some resist samples and have the opportunity for 1-2-1 consultations with Gladys to explore possible lines of inquiry for your work.
+Late afternoon and evening will be untutored and you will have optional studio time, or you can use the time for self reflection, relaxation, or sketch out ideas for the following two days.

 We will start the third day with an opportunity to enjoy the grounds.
 This will include possible gathering of materials, which you can bring back to the studio to work on your individual pieces.
-1-2-1 consultations with Galdys will be available as well as group demonstrations to explore the work you have been making so far.
-The afternoon will be focused on group reflection and discussion followed by untutored studio time through until supper.
+Group demonstrations and 1-2-1 consultations with Gladys will be available throughout the day.
+Late afternoon will be focused on group reflection and discussion on work processes, followed by untutored studio time through until supper.
 You can then access the studio further should you wish to.

 The final day will start with an opportunity to enjoy the grounds or have untutored studio time.
-After the morning break your individual work begins alongwith 1-2-1 consultations with Galdys and group demonstrations to explore the work you have been making.
-After lunch you will be finishing your individual projects.
-Have individual reflection on what the next steps are for you and the work.
+In the morning session you will continue to work on your individual samples/project, along with 1-2-1 consultations with Gladys.
+After lunch you will be finishing your individual projects and have some time to reflect individually on what the next steps are for you and the work.
 We also encourage individual presentations (5 minutes) at this point, to help you articulate your work and share what you have discovered over the last 4 days.
 This will culminate in a final group discussion & reflection before the final group supper.

 Practicing early-to mid-career textile/fibre artists interested in expanding their fiber-based horizons, or those who would like to explore ways in which felt could become part of their artistic vocabulary and creative practice.
 Also suitable for intermediate felt makers wishing to deepen their understanding of the medium and to further their understanding of sampling in their work.